Detecting null patterns in tensor data: Chiseling 3-tensors: a user's guide

 A key feature of Algorithms~\ref{algo:basic-stratify} and~\ref{algo:detailed-stratify} is the control they afford users to search for the type of structure they wish to find in their tensor data---or, more likely, that they believe exists within their data.
-The control comes from the ability to modify the chisel matrix $\ch$.
+The control comes from the ability to choose the chisel matrix $\ch$, and in this section we describe several choices.

-In this section we introduce the chisels that are designed to detect certain familiar null patterns.
-We describe the null patterns that each chisel $\ch$ reveals, and provide brief descriptions of the algebraic theories of the spaces $\Der(\ch,t)$ that explain these patterns.
-We also give demonstrations using our Julia implementation of Algorithm~\ref{algo:detailed-stratify} on synthetically created tensors.
-For reasons of visualization we confine our attention to 3-tensors throughout this section, but the properties we discuss have natural generalizations to higher valence tensors.
+Sections~\ref{sec:universal}---\ref{sec:centroid} introduce three chisels that we have found particularly useful in our experiments.
+We describe the sparsity patterns that each chisel $\ch$ reveals, and give demonstrations using our Julia implementation on synthetically created tensors.
+The demonstrations involve tensors whose three mode dimensions are between 40 and 90, and each one took a couple of minutes to run on a standard laptop.
+None of the experiments incorporated noise models, but we have conducted tests that do; see also~\cite{Nick:Chisel} for a robust discussion of noise tolerance.

+In Section~\ref{sec:reasons} we explain why these particular chisels reveal the corresponding sparsity patterns in tensors, and in Section~\ref{sec:tucker} we show how the familiar Tucker decomposition can be carried out by chiseling, as well as some cases of HOSVD.

+For visualization reasons we confine our attention to 3-tensors throughout this section, but the properties we discuss generalize to higher valence tensors.